-There are a number of different types of double-wide strollers on the market: side-by-side running strollers, frames that hold two car seats, and lightweight twin umbrella strollers among them.
-But no matter whcih flavor you choose, you’re getting supersized version of a similar single stroller.
+There are a number of different types of double-wide strollers on the market: Side-by-side running strollers, frames that hold two car seats, and lightweight twin umbrella strollers are but a few options.
+But no matter which flavor you choose, you’re getting a supersized version of a similar single stroller.
 No matter the format, the best double strollers come with features like one-hand folding, front-wheel suspension, extended canopies, and foot and hand brakes.
 Even better, many of them have optional storage expansion, sun shades, rain covers, and yes, cupholders for your morning coffee or your kids’ sippy cups.

 But which double stroller is best for your family?
-To determine that, we took into account standard stroller features, special functions, price point, and how highly each stroller is rated and reviewed.
+To determine that, we took into account standard stroller features, special functions, price point, and how highly each stroller is rated.
 In the end, we came up with this list of the best double strollers for every budget and need.

 This side-by-side double stroller has infant car seat compatibility, self-standing enhanced storage, an adjustable handlebar and is compatible with one Britax or BOB infant car seat.